Banking in Spain

 Wise

-This company offers a new and innovative way of transferring money into different currencies.
-I use them on a regular basis for both banking and money transfers.
-Their system is very clear and easy to use online.
+With Wise it’s easy to exchange money into different currencies.
+Their system is very clear and easy to use online or with their app.
 Fees are low, currency exchange rates are good and transfers are fast.
-It’s a great way to send money internationally and for currency exchanges.

-Their account is called a Borderless account.
 One account can have several currencies attached to it.
-You’re then able to accept payments to this account in any of those currencies, for free.
+You’re then able to accept payments to this account in any of those currencies and exchange between currencies within your Wise account.

 - A percentage fee is applied, but compared to zero fee currency transfer companies, the final total you have to transfer is less in most cases.
 Even with their fee, they beat other no fee transfer companies because of their good exchange rates.